-Banlung, or Ban Lung depending on how you like to spell Khmer words is the capacitance of Ratanakiri province in Eastern Cambodia.
-I decided to there.
+Banlung, or Ban Lung depending on how you like to spell Khmer words is the capital of Ratanakiri province in Eastern Cambodia.
+I decided to go there.
 Here’s the Ban Lung guide.

 Getting to Ban Lung

 It’s about 8 hours from Siem Reap and Phnom Penh and 3-4 from Stung Treng.
 If you’re driving there’s lots of thieving Khmer policemen ready to separate you from your money, keep to the speed limit!

 What’s Banlung like?

 It’s a really cool out of the way jungle type city.
 If you like rural cities with a laid back atmosphere then you’ve hit the honeypot.

 Coming here is all about going to visit the villages of the local minorities.
 To do this you’ll require a local guide.

 There’s also the lake.
 This is a volcanic lake you can apparently swim in.
 There’s lots of hawkers selling crap.
 There’s also a lot of supposedly good honey and Khmer beef jerky for sale.
 I tried an extremely weird almost savoury honeycomb type thing.
 I’ll write more about it later, but it tasted a lot like vomit.